jasujm/bridge/README.md

     $ cd /the/build/directory
     $ python ../python/test_card_server.py

+In order to use card server with bridge application, each peer must supply cs-cntl and cs-peer arguments when starting the backend application.
+The card server is started with the same arguments.
+The control endpoint does needs to be visible only to the backend.
+The peer endpoints must be accessible to the peers.

+    $ /the/build/directory/bridge --bind=tcp://*:5555 --positions='["north"]' \
+    >   --connect='["tcp://peer1.example.com:5555",…]'                        \
+    >   --cs-cntl=tcp://127.0.0.1:5560 --cs-peer=tcp://*:5565 &
+    $ /the/build/directory/cardserver tcp://127.0.0.1:5560 tcp://*:5565 &
+    $ /the/source/directory/python/bridge_gui.py tcp://localhost:5555

+One port is reserved for each peer.
+In the example above that means ports 5565–5567 assuming three peers.

 ## TODO

-Obviously the application isn’t complete yet.
+Obviously the application is never complete.
 Because this is hobby project and I’m interested in implementing a peer protocol, the interesting networking stuff is up first, and the usability stuff comes after that.

-Short term goals:

-- Make bridge application use card server for secure mental card game protocol

-Long term goals:
+- More user friendly configuring and installation
 - Actually usable GUI
 - Replace the cumbersome command line configurations with nicer mechanism
 - Peer discovery